commonprefix/interchain-token-service/contracts/hedera/README.md

 ### ITS-related Notes

+- `InterchainTokenService.sol` `execute` is payable, since it needs to pay for the HTS token creation fee.
+It is assumed that the fee is sent as value. `IAxelarValuedExpressExecutable`, `IAxelarExpressExecutable` and  `IAxelarExecutable` are copied from `@axelar-network/axelar-gmp-sdk-solidity`.
+All unchanged except for the `execute` method in `IAxelarExecutable` to include the `payable` modifier.
 - `InterchainTokenDeployer.sol` `deployedAddress` is not supported, since HTS tokens don't have deterministic addresses.
 - `interchainTokenAddress` was removed from `InterchainTokenService.sol`, since HTS tokens don't have deterministic addresses. `registeredTokenAddress` should be used instead.
 - `transmitInterchainTransfer` was removed from `InterchainTokenService.sol` since it's meant to be called from an `InterchainToken` contract, which is not used.